 If you want to know what the life of an inmate was like, join tour guide Michael Humphrey, a former inmate from the 1960s, who provides an accurate portrayal of what it was like to be a prisoner at The Ohio State Reformatory.

 This tour is not handicap-accessible and includes several flights of stairs.

 Facts About the Ohio State Penitentiary

-The Ohio Penitentiary/Mansfield Reformatory was built on a 30-acre former Civil War training camp from 1886 to 1910 at a cost of $1.3 million dollars.
+The Ohio Penitentiary/Mansfield Reformatory was built on a 30-acre former Civil War training camp from 1886 to 1910 for 1.3 million dollars.
 In April 1955, it housed an all-time high of 5,235 prisoners.
 The building is a sprawling 250,000 square feet in size.

-The original architect for the design was Levi T. Scofield from Cleveland, Ohio, who used three different architectural styles to design this amazing building: Victorian Gothic, Richardsonian Romanesque and Queen Anne.
+The original architect for the design was Levi T. Scofield from Cleveland, Ohio, who used three different architectural styles to design this fantastic building: Victorian Gothic, Richardsonian Romanesque, and Queen Anne.
 The creation and construction of the building were completed by architect F.F.
 Schnitzer from Germany.

 Did You Know?

 This prison has the largest steel cell block in the entire world, consisting of six levels that contain 600 cells!

 In 1891, the name was changed from "Intermediate Penitentiary" to "Ohio State Reformatory."
 The jail saw its first 150 prisoners in September of 1896, who arrived via train.
 The Mansfield Reformatory officially closed its doors in 1990 after housing over 155,000 men in its century-and-a-half lifetime as an Ohio State prison.